 College is an important part of our lives.
 We learn more about the things we love, make lasting friendships and become a more informed citizen of the world.
 As a current college student, I know there are many pieces of the crazy puzzle of college life.
 Many of them are fun to experience; some are difficult.

 Music has the magical power to allow us to explore and express our emotions.
-The perfect song can help us cut loose and celebrate, comfort us, or teach us something.
-Since college will offer a broad range of experiences, there is plenty of great music to accompany this part of your life!
-With all that said, here’s a playlist of ten songs that will help you survive and enjoy college:
+There are songs about going to college that can help us cut loose and celebrate, comfort us, or teach us something.
+Since college will offer a broad range of experiences, there is plenty of great music and inspirational songs for college students to accompany this part of their life!
+With all that said, here’s a playlist of ten motivational songs that will help you survive and enjoy college:

 1. “93 Million Miles” by Jason Mraz

 “Just know wherever you go, you can always come home”